TomHarrop/tcdemux/README.md

 Demultiplex files and prepare reads for target capture pipeline.

 1. Either:
-   a.
-Check external barcodes, then demux by internal barcode, or
+   - Check external barcodes, then demux by internal barcode, or
-   b.
-Check external barcodes only
+   - Check external barcodes only
 3. Verify pairing
 4. Trim adaptors
 5. Mask low-complexity regions